-This helpful guide provides all the essential information you need when considering investing in the United Arab Emirates.
+This helpful guide provides all the essential information you need when considering making an investment in the United Arab Emirates.

 Expats and non-resident foreigners also have an array of investment options in the region at their fingertips.
 Furthermore, the law offers good protection for investments in the UAE.
 This helpful guide provides all the essential information you need when considering investing in the United Arab Emirates.